-The TOE is a hardware security platform, the Security Policy of the TOE is also to provide protection against leakage of information (e.g. to ensure the confidentiality of cryptographic keys during cryptographic Functionalities performed by the TOE), against physical probing, against malfunctions, against physical manipulations and against abuse of functionality.
+As the TOE is a hardware security platform, the security policy of the TOE is also to provide protection against leakage of information (e.g. to ensure the confidentiality of cryptographic keys during AES, Triple-DES, RSA and EC cryptographic functions performed by the TOE), against physical probing, against malfunctions, against physical manipulations and against abuse of functionality.
 Hence the TOE shall

-- maintain the integrity and the confidentiality of data stored in the memory of the TOE and - maintain the integrity, the correct operation and the confidentiality of Security Features provided by the TOE.
+- maintain the integrity and the confidentiality of data stored in the memory of the TOE and - maintain the integrity, the correct operation and the confidentiality of security functionalities (security mechanisms and associated functions) provided by the TOE.